This massive feast bowl, known as an umete, comes from Atiu, one of the Cook Islands in the South Pacific.

 In 1871, Parua, the high chief of Atiu, gifted this bowl to a chieftainess of the neighbouring Society Islands and it was transported there by canoe across a distance of over 500 miles.

-The bowl was inherited by the Tahitian princess, Titaua, whose second husband was a Scottish businessman, George Darsie.
-Together they ran a plantation trade and labour business.
-In 1892, they retired to Darsie’s hometown of Anstruther, taking the feast bowl with them.
+The bowl was inherited by the Tahitian princess, Titaua.
+Titaua was married twice, first in 1856 to Scottish trader John Brander, and after his death in 1877, to George Darsie from Anstruther, Fife.
+In 1892, they retired to Anstruther, taking the feast bowl with them.

-In 1895 Darsie sold a number of objects to the Museum, including the bowl, as well as Polynesian jewellery, tools and a chief’s headdress.
+In 1895 Darsie sold a number of objects to the Museum, including the bowl, as well as jewellery, tools and a chief’s headdress made by Pacific Peoples.

-The feast bowl stands in the Grand Gallery at National Museum of Scotland, along with other key objects from our collection, as a reminder of the links Scotland shares with the rest of the world.
+The feast bowl stands in the Grand Gallery at National Museum of Scotland, along with other key objects held in the collection, as a reminder of the links Scotland shares with the rest of the world.